 Maybe you filed as head of household only to realize that you don't actually qualify.

 Likewise, if you have to remove dependents because it turns out you weren't eligible to claim them, you should file an amended return.
 You should also file Form 1040X if you want to claim additional dependents.
 Talk with family members first to make sure you're entitled to claim them and that no one else has done so.

 You can change your personal exemptions as well, at least for the 2017 tax year and on returns for years prior to that.
 These exemptions were only available through 2017.
 The Tax Cuts and Jobs Act (TCJA) eliminated them from the tax code beginning Jan.
 1, 2018.

 You can claim additional tax credits that you missed when you filed your original return, remove tax credits mistakenly taken, or recalculate the amount of the credits.

 Is There a Statute of Limitations?

-You have three years to make any corrections that will result in a tax refund or an additional refund.
-This is because there's a three-year statute of limitations on issuing refunds.
-This three-year period begins on April 15 if you filed your original return on or before that date, but if you requested an extension, the three-year period runs from October 15.
+You have three years to make any corrections that will result in a tax refund or an additional refund because that's the IRS statute of limitations on issuing refunds.
+This three-year period begins on April 15 if you filed your original return on or before that date, but if you requested an extension, the three-year period runs from Oct.
+15.

-If you're beyond the three-year period, you can only receive refunds for overpaid taxes that were paid during the previous two years.
+You can only receive refunds for overpaid taxes that were paid during the previous two years if you're beyond this three-year period.
 You can't collect for any refundable tax credits you might have missed claiming when you filed your original return.

 Taxpayers who want to report additional income or correct overstated deductions can file an amended return at any time.
-The IRS also has three years to audit your tax return, and it might have more time if there's been substantial under-reporting.
+The IRS also has three years to audit your tax return, and it might have more time if there's been substantial under-reporting of income.